Adelice/SQL/ForeignKey.md

 Students table: each student has a unique id (primary key).
 Scores table: each score belongs to a student → it uses the student’s id as a foreign key.

+SQLite supports foreign keys, but by default they are OFF.

+You must run this command every time you open SQLite (it lasts for the current connection/session):

+PRAGMA foreign_keys = ON;

+PRAGMA is a special SQLite command that changes settings.

+You can check if it’s on by running:
+-PRAGMA foreign_keys;
+-If it returns 1 → ON.
+-If it returns 0 → OFF.

 2. Why Use Foreign Keys?

 To connect related data (students ↔ scores, customers ↔ orders).